Google litigation: Bleyer v. Google Inc

+The decision established Australia's first application of the proportionality principle in defamation law, allowing courts to dismiss cases where litigation costs far exceed the interests at stake, and became a landmark precedent for when internet companies can be held legally responsible for content created by others.
+The case influenced subsequent defamation law reforms including specific search engine exemptions in Australia's 2024 Model Defamation Provisions.

 Duffy v.
 Google Inc

 On October 27, 2015, the Supreme Court of South Australia found in the case of Duffy v Google Inc [2015] SASC 170 that Google Autocomplete perpetuated a defamation of the plaintiff for which Google was liable.

 Defteros v.
 Google LLC

 On April 30, 2020, the Supreme Court of Victoria found in the case of Defteros v Google LLC [2020] VSC 219 that Google could be held liable for defamation in Australia.
 "The Court held that Google does publish webpages reached by clicking on hyperlinks within Google search results.
 The resolution of the publication issue was a necessary step to Google’s liability; Google succeeded on some defences and failed on others.
 Defteros was awarded $40,000."

 On August 17, 2022, Australia's highest court ruled that Google was not liable.
 A joint statement by Chief Justice Susan Kiefel and Justice Jacqueline Gleeson said, “In reality, a hyperlink is merely a tool which enables a person to navigate to another webpage."